-Osteopathic treatment uses techniques such as stretching and massage for general treatment of the soft tissues (muscles, tendons and ligaments) along with mobilisation and manipulation of specific joints.
+Osteopathy treatment uses techniques such as stretching and massage for general treatment of the soft tissues (muscles, tendons, and ligaments) along with mobilisation and manipulation of specific joints.

-Osteopaths treat the whole person considering psychological factors, nutritional status, lifestyle and stress reduction.
-For this reason Osteopaths offer personal advice on stretching and strengthening exercises, posture, diet and hydration, correct lifting procedures and stress management.
+Osteopaths treat the whole person, taking into consideration psychological factors, nutritional status, lifestyle, and stress reduction.
+For this reason, Osteopaths offer personal advice on stretching & strengthening exercises, posture, diet & hydration, correct lifting procedures and stress management.